XinChenCSC/KnowCovid/README.md

 ## Overview

 KnowCOVID is a news application designed to deliver coronavirus news.
-Our content\n is exclusive to written news articles; news from videos and podcasts are avoided.\n Articles are updated each week in order to keep content up-to-date.
+Our content'\n' is exclusive to written news articles; news from videos and podcasts are avoided.\n Articles are updated each week in order to keep content up-to-date.
 The news\n we provide relates more to the coronavirus pandemic in the U.S rather then\n